Thomsch/untangling-tools-benchmark/README.md

 - SmartCommit doesn't support SVN projects.
 All commits in a SVN project are ignored by manually removing lines containing `Chart` in `data/d4j-bugs-all`.
 - If the minimized Defects4J patch contains lines that are not in the original bug-fixing diff, these lines won't be counted as part of the bug-fix with respect to the original bug-fixing diff because they don't exist in that file.
 This could indicate either a mistake in Defects4J or a tangled line.
 If the line is a labeling mistake in Defects4J, an issue is opened in the Defects4J repository.
+- Uses latin-1 encoding to read files, because it is ASCII-compatible.

 ## Directory structure
 - `analysis/`: Scripts to analyse the results.
 The .ipynb files are all for one-off experiments and are not part of any pipeline.